Reese’s $25,000 promotion may violate sweepstakes laws

 Sweepstakes are primarily governed by state laws, which require that no purchase is necessary to participate.
 A contest that requires a purchase is a lottery, which is subject to different rules.

-Three federal agencies __ Federal Trade Commission, the Federal Communications Commission and the U.S. Postal Service __ also enforce laws governing sweepstakes depending on the medium.
+Three federal agencies — Federal Trade Commission, the Federal Communications Commission and the U.S. Postal Service — also enforce laws governing sweepstakes depending on the type of promotion.
 The Postal Service requires mailed sweepstakes offers to make clear that no purchase is necessary, for example.
 The FTC doesn’t govern sweepstakes specifically, but has broad laws prohibiting “unfair and deceptive acts.”

+Hershey Co., that Pennsylvania candymaker that owns the Reese’s brand, said late Monday that its website contains full details of the promotion.
+It also said some packages have QR codes that link consumers to more information.

+“As with all of our promotions, we place great care and diligence to ensure they are compliant with all regulations,” Hershey said in a statement.

 The FTC said Monday that it can’t comment on the practices of particular companies outside of an investigation.
 It wouldn’t confirm or deny an investigation against Hershey.